markbrennand/force-framework/source/injection/README.md

 public final Map<String, Integer> properties =
         (Map<String, Integer>) Injection.wire(Map<String, Integer>.class, 'animals');
 ```
-The default registry entry for the 'animals' _Map_ has 100 sheep, 50 cows and 2000 hens.
+The default registry entry for the '_animals_' _Map_ has 100 sheep, 50 cows and 2000 hens.
 If you run
 _PropertyWiring.run()_ in Anonymous APEX, you will see the following debug output.
 ```
 DEBUG|The farm has 100 sheep